General

 We are confident our PLA tea bags are safe when enjoyed according to our brewing recommendations.
 We worked with an independent lab in Houston, one of the leading labs that tests for plastics in food products, to test both our PLA standard knit and special knit tea bag materials.
 We tested for BPA and commonly found plasticizers and phthalates that contaminate the global food supply.
 Our PLA mesh was tested using Gas Chromatography Mass Spectrometry (GC-MS), a technique that allowed the lab to analyze the chemical composition of PLA in its entirety.
 This testing method has a detectable limit of 2 ppm for most of the phthalates we looked for, and of 3 ppm for two of the phthalates.

 Both PLA special knit and standard knit materials passed with flying colors.
 None of the phthalates we tested for were detected, even in trace amounts.
 This indicates that the PLA mesh used in our tea bags is completely BPA-free and phthalate-free.
 The United States Consumer Products Safety Commission (USCPSC) specifies that food products are deemed safe when they test below 1,000 ppm for the plasticizers we checked.
 With results of no detection, PLA goes well beyond the conditions required to comply with USCPSC standards.
-Contact us if you would like a copy of our test report.

 It should be noted that there are several data reports showing that the common petroleum-based nylon and polyester silky tea bags on the market leach plastics, but our PLA material for tea bags is a different material and is not petroleum based.
 PLA based tea bags should not be linked to reports or tests of unrelated materials.